Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Establishing a guarantee fund for individual and corporate users could be a sensible option given the level of security achieved by the system.

 With the multi-layer security system described earlier, it is easy to enable users to securely provide their mobile device forensic data in a simple manner to verify potential claims.

 ### Also some potential other improvements:

 - Filecoin may allow for the backup and retrieval of private keys using Shamir Secret Sharing.

 - Private scheme like stealth address can be added to the system

-- New recovery services like NFC recovery and others.

 - Enhancement of distributed HSM based on TEE with hardware HSM module on some nodes